 Housing Market in Upstate New York

 The housing market in all of New York is ever-changing, like real estate markets fluctuate anywhere.
-The recent worldwide pandemic has had Upstate New York’s housing market in particular on an unprecedented roller-coaster ride of uncertainty.
+The recent pandemic has had Upstate New York’s housing market in particular on an unprecedented roller-coaster ride of uncertainty.
 Wall Street now shows signs of improvement, promising eventual recovery.
 So do most previously thriving housing markets across the country.
 But is it too soon for buying property Upstate – or worse – is it too late?

 A Weekend Home and Private Getaway

 If you’ve been toying with the idea of buying a weekend getaway home Upstate, this is absolutely the perfect time to ‘make your move’ – if you haven’t done so already.
 Interest rates are still at record lows, and prices are still competitive with inventory just higher than buyer demand, making the buyer’s advantage slightly higher.